farezv/farezv.github.io/_posts/2014-11-26-First-impressions-of-Swift-and-iOS-development.md

 I also really love the systematic Model, View, ViewController way of developing an iOS apps.
 It reminds me of your typical MVC/MVVM family of architectures and any developer who has worked in those will feel right at home.

-One of the biggest things I really like, is connecting View elements from the Interface Builder directly to your ViewController and how it creates the `@IBOutlet` property for you.
+I really like connecting View elements from the Interface Builder directly to your ViewController code and how it creates the `@IBOutlet` property for you and makes the connection in a single step.

 ### Language syntax and features